aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 ## Windows 10, 11 and Windows Server 2022+

 :::tip
 These instructions have been tested on Windows 11 and Windows Server 2022.
 Windows support is new and some features may be not complete.
-Open [Github issues](https://github.com/aptos-labs/aptos-core/issues) for bugs.
+Open [GitHub issues](https://github.com/aptos-labs/aptos-core/issues) for bugs.
 :::

 1. Go to the [Aptos CLI release page](https://github.com/aptos-labs/aptos-core/releases?q=cli&expanded=true).